powiedl/react-and-cors/README.md

 ## Content of this Repository

-This repository consists of two little parts - a Frontend React App (build with vite and the "avoid CORS errors" makes use of it's abbility to proxy calls) and the backend server (a simple NodeJs/express server).
+This repository consists of two little parts - a frontend React App (build with vite and the "avoid CORS errors" makes use of it's abbility to proxy calls) and the backend server (a simple NodeJs/express server).

 ### nodejs/express server

 It provides four routes (where basically only two are needed for this showcase):
-/cors/roles ...
+- /cors/roles ...
 Gives a list of roles (the data from the "API") using the Access-Control-Allow-Origin in it's simplest form (\*).
-/roles ...
+- /roles ...
 Gives the same list of roles - but doesn't have any CORS header.
-This endpoint simulates an external server, which you can not control.
+This endpoint simulates an external server, which is not under your control.

 ### React App

 The React App supports the following routes:
 /roles - gets the routes from the servers /roles route.
-Therefore it uses the vite proxy possibility, which is configured in vite.config.js:
+Therefore it uses the vite proxy feature, which is configured in **vite.config.js**:

 ```
   server: {